 And then here came Anthony Kennedy and the Supremes.

-Sure, absolutely.
+Sure, sure, absolutely.

-So I mean, what is there left to complain about?
+So, I mean, what is there left to complain about?

-So they had to align with the next group that's that's being discriminated against every which way you look at it, and that's the transgenders.
+So they had to align with the next group that's being discriminated against every which way you look at it, and that's the transgenders.

 And it's to continue the activism of gay actors, give them an arena, continue their activism.